-Autumn greets you at the end of the monsoon in the month of September and lasts till November.
-It is the best season to trek in Nepal because of the clear mountain views and the cool climate.
+Autumn greets you at the end of the monsoon in September and lasts till November.
+It is the Best Season to Trek in Nepal because of the clear mountain views and the cool climate.
 The trekking trails are in the best condition at this time.
-There are also fewer chances of flight delays or cancellations so you can enjoy your time without having to worry about not being able to fly back at your scheduled time.
+There are also fewer chances of flight delays or cancellations, so you can enjoy your time without worrying about being unable to fly back at your scheduled time.

-Cool winter air blowing directly from the Himalayas greets you in Autumn, making the temperature just right to go for a trek be it in lower plains or high mountains.
-Greenery surrounds you from everywhere, the lush hills, and the frolicking fauna makes for a perfect time to delve into natural treks and wildlife safaris.
-September is a bit warmer with the reminiscence of the summer heat and the days are still long; however, as you enter the end of November the days get shorter and the nights chillier.
+Cool winter air blowing directly from the Himalayas greets you in autumn, making the temperature right for a Trek in lower plains or high mountains.
+Greenery surrounds you from everywhere, and the lush hills and the frolicking fauna make for a perfect time to delve into natural treks and wildlife safaris.
+September is a bit warmer with the reminiscence of the summer heat, and the days are still long; however, as you enter the end of November, the days get shorter and the nights chillier.
 Places in high altitudes are cold but bearable, giving trekkers the perfect climate for a mountain trek.
-The places on lower altitudes, on the other hand, are warm but not on the level of extremely hot.
+The sites on lower altitudes, on the other hand, are warm but not on the level of extremely hot.

-You can enjoy tea house trekking to small and large hills, spending your nights on the traditional tea houses to get the experience of the rural lifestyle of Nepal.
-Mountain treks or base camp treks are also just as popular as in spring because of the clear and unobstructed view of snow-clad mountains glistening in the sun.
-As such, Everest Base Camp Trek, Annapurna Circuit Trek, Langtang Valley Trek, Tsum Valley Trek, and Ghorepani Poonhill Trek are the popular treks that are perfect during the autumn season.
+You can enjoy tea houses Trekking to small and large hills and spend your nights on the traditional tea houses to get the experience of the rural lifestyle of Nepal.
+Mountain or base camp treks are just as popular as spring because of the clear, unobstructed view of snow-clad mountains glistening in the sun.
+Everest Base Camp Trek, Annapurna Circuit Trek, Langtang Valley Trek, Tsum Valley Trek, and Ghorepani Poonhill Trek are popular Treks for Autumn Season Trek in Nepal.

-Cultural treks are the rave during this season because the major festivals of Nepal are also celebrated during this time.
-Internal tourists will join you on the trek at this time which is why it is the perfect time to learn the traditions and beliefs of Nepalese while enjoying the rich culture of Nepal.
-The main festival of Nepal, celebrated by the whole nation, Dashain falls in autumn.
-The festival of lights- Tihar is also just around the corner.
+Cultural Treks are the rave during this season because the significant festivals of Nepal are also celebrated during this time.
+Internal tourists will join you on the trek at this time, which is why it is the perfect time to learn Nepalese traditions and beliefs while enjoying Nepal's rich culture.
+The main festival of Nepal, celebrated by the whole nation, Dashain, falls in autumn.
+The celebration of lights- Tihar, is also just around the corner.

-The con is that the trails are crowded with not only international but also national tourists who travel around Nepal.
-Food and accommodations can be found at a reasonable price because it is the peak season but at the same time, you need to book rooms earlier on so that you don’t end up sharing a room with a stranger.
+The con is that the trails are crowded with international and national tourists traveling around Nepal.
+Food and accommodations can be found at a reasonable price because it is the peak season, but at the same time, you need to book rooms earlier so that you don't end up sharing a room with a stranger.

-Make sure that you are equipped with the best trekking equipment.
-Also, you should pack warm and comfortable clothes, especially in higher altitudes.
-It is better to carry a sleeping bag with you on longer treks just in case.
-It is better to be equipped with a small medical kit in case of emergencies.
+Make sure that you are equipped with the Best Trekking Equipment.
+Also, it would be best to pack warm and comfortable clothes, especially in higher altitudes.
+It is better to carry a sleeping bag on Longer Treks.
+It is better to be equipped with a small medical kit in emergencies.

 - Everest Trekking Routes